dart-archive/stagehand/README.md

 It's a Dart project scaffolding generator, inspired by tools like Web Starter Kit and Yeoman.

-Dart-savvy IDEs and editors use Stagehand behind the scenes to provide templates, but you can also use Stagehand on the command line (`stagehand`).
+Dart-savvy IDEs and editors use Stagehand behind the scenes to get project templates, but you can also use Stagehand on the command line (`stagehand`).

 ## Stagehand templates